 Mechanism of Action

-The mRNA in the Moderna COVID-19 Vaccine is formulated in lipid particles, which enable delivery of the RNA into host cells to allow expression of the SARS-CoV-2 S antigen.
+The mRNA in the Moderna COVID-19 Vaccine is encapsulated in lipid nanoparticles, which enable delivery of the mRNA into host cells to allow expression of the SARS-CoV-2 S antigen.
 The vaccine elicits both neutralizing antibody and cellular immune responses to the S antigen, which may contribute to protection against COVID-19.

 CLINICAL TRIAL RESULTS AND SUPPORTING DATA FOR EUA

-A Phase 3 randomized, placebo- controlled, observer-blind clinical trial to evaluate the efficacy, safety, and immunogenicity of the Moderna COVID-19 Vaccine in participants 18 years of age and older is ongoing conducted in the United States (NCT04470427).
-Randomization was stratified by age and health risk: 18 to <65 years of age not at risk for progression to severe COVID-19, 18 to <65 years of age and at risk for progression to severe COVID-19, and 65 years of age and older..
+A Phase 3 randomized, placebo- controlled, observer-blind clinical trial to evaluate the efficacy, safety, and immunogenicity of the Moderna COVID-19 Vaccine in participants 18 years of age and older is ongoing in the United States (NCT04470427).
+Randomization was stratified by age and health risk: 18 to <65 years of age without comorbidities (not at risk for progression to severe COVID-19), 18 to <65 years of age with comorbidities (at risk for progression to severe COVID-19), and 65 years of age and older with or without comorbidities.
 Participants who were immunocompromised and those with a known history of SARS-CoV-2 infection were excluded from the study.
+Participants with no known history of SARS-CoV-2 infection but with positive laboratory results indicative of infection at study entry were included.
 The study allowed for the inclusion of participants with stable pre-existing medical conditions, defined as disease not requiring significant change in therapy or hospitalization for worsening disease during the 3 months before enrollment, as well as participants with stable human immunodeficiency virus (HIV) infection.
-A total of 30,418 participants 18 years of age and older were randomized equally to receive 2 doses of the Moderna COVID-19 Vaccine or saline placebo 1 month apart.
+A total of 30,418 participants were randomized equally to receive 2 doses of the Moderna COVID-19 Vaccine or saline placebo 1 month apart.
+The efficacy analyses included participants who received their second dose within 21 to 42 days after the first dose.
 Participants will be followed for efficacy and safety until 24 months after the second dose.

-The primary efficacy analysis population (referred to as the Per-Protocol Set), included 27,817 subjects who received two doses (at 0 and 1 month) of either Moderna COVID-19 Vaccine (n=13,934) or placebo (n=13,883), had a negative baseline SARS-CoV-2 status, and did not develop confirmed COVID-19 within 14 days after the second dose.
-In the Per-Protocol Set, 47.4% were female, 20% were Hispanic or Latino; 79.4% were white, 9.7% were African American, 4.7% were Asian, and 3.1% other races. , .
-The median age of subjects was 53 years (range 18-95) and 25.3% of participants were 65 years of age and older.
-Of the study participants in the Per Protocol Set, 22.3% were at increased risk of severe COVID-19 due to at least one pre-existing medical condition (chronic lung disease, significant cardiac disease, severe obesity, diabetes, liver disease, or HIV infection).
+The primary efficacy analysis population (referred to as the Per-Protocol Set), included 27,817 participants who received two doses (at 0 and 1 month) of either Moderna COVID-19 Vaccine (n=13,934) or placebo (n=13,883), and had a negative baseline SARS-CoV-2 status.
+In the Per-Protocol Set, 47.4% were female, 20% were Hispanic or Latino; 79.4% were white, 9.7% were African American, 4.7% were Asian, and 3.1% other races.
+The median age of participants was 53 years (range 18-95) and 25.3% of participants were 65 years of age and older.
+Of the study participants in the Per Protocol Set, 22.3% were at increased risk of severe COVID-19 due to at least one pre-existing medical condition (chronic lung disease, significant cardiac disease, severe obesity, diabetes, liver disease, or HIV infection) regardless of age.
 There were no notable differences in demographics or pre-existing medical conditions between participants who received Moderna COVID-19 Vaccine or placebo.

 Efficacy Against COVID-19